 Map the Community

 Planning for a community project can be fun or frustrating.
 The map-page (like collage only on a map) will help you take a careful look around so you can decide where to start on your project.
 Focus on your neighborhood, school district or town.
-Sharon Query and I developed the first version a LONG time ago.
 First, divide your group into smaller groups of 4 to 6.
 Use one of these group forming ideas.

 Using a large piece of butcher paper, each small group will make an illustrated map of their community, putting in roads & streets, buildings, bodies of water, parks, woods… At this stage, just mark the locations on the map.
 Then…

-Introduce the idea of going on a journey around the neighborhood, taking photos with cell phone or digital cameras, collecting items along the way when appropriate–
+Introduce the idea of going on a journey around the neighborhood, taking photos with cell phones or digital cameras, collecting items along the way when appropriate.
+Say something like this–

-After your walk, add items to the maps; Put yourselves in using photos or drawings–
+After your walk, add items to the maps; Put yourselves into the maps by using–

 - photos